 Analysis of Austria Residential Property Market »

 Innere Stadt is Vienna’s most luxurious and least populated district, with roughly 17,000 inhabitants.
 But with a workforce of around 100,000, it is Vienna’s largest employment locale.

-Innere Stadt apartments fetch for higher rents, ranging from EUR 18 to EUR 20 per sq. m. per month.
+Innere Stadt apartments fetch higher rents, ranging from EUR 18 to EUR 20 per sq. m. per month.
 These have not increased in the past year.
 In the other upscale districts of Vienna, rents range from EUR 14 to EUR 15 per sq. m. per month.
-Vienna’s Innere Stadt therefore has the poorest rental yield, at around only 2.20%.
-In Vienna’s other luxurious areas, rental yields range from 3.09% to 4.54%, with smaller apartments earning the highest rental returns, and bigger apartments earning the lowest rental returns.
+Vienna’s Innere Stadt therefore has the poorest rental yield, at around only 1.44% to 2.18%.
+In Vienna’s other luxurious areas, rental yields range from 2.81% to 4.41%, with smaller apartments earning the highest rental returns, and bigger apartments earning the lowest rental returns.

 Apartments are most affordable in Graz, where apartments cost, on average, EUR 2,600 to EUR 3,100 per sq. m.
 In Graz, rents range from EUR 9.50 to EUR 12.50 per sq. m. per month.